UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 - We're glad you asked!

-UIS provides all kinds of insulation and weatherization services, some that you may not have heard of, for any sized Home, Attic, Basement, or Garage you may have!
+UHS provides all kinds of insulation and weatherization services, some that you may not have heard of, for any sized Home, Attic, Basement, or Garage you may have!
 We work in residential spaces, ensuring that air gaps are sealed, the building is weatherized, and the insulation is fit for rough NE Ohio winters.

 We also remove old and failing insulation as part of our services to you!
 Poor and failing insulation is not doing the job that it is intended to do, and is effecting the amount of energy it takes to keep your house comfortable.
 Visually inspect your insulation if you're able to every 2 years and after major weather events.